brenobaptista/blog/src/posts/working-with-images-from-terminal-using-imagemagick.md

 ![Simple image with text](/blog/working-with-images-from-terminal-using-imagemagick/imagemagick.jpg)

-## More ideas
+## Wrap up

-A great way to use ImageMagick is to use it on a script.
-Maybe you could write a bash script to automate some task you have to do with image?
-You could write a script that automatically adds a watermark to all the thousands of your photos if you work with photography, for example.
+To exercise your skills with ImageMagick, write a bash script that automatically adds a watermark to photos.
+Have fun!

-BTW, the equivalent of ImageMagick for video and audio is called [FFmpeg](https://ffmpeg.org/) if that also interests you.
-You can use it to record your screen, record your webcam, convert videos into different formats, make simple edits etc.
+BTW, the equivalent of ImageMagick for video and audio is called [FFmpeg](https://ffmpeg.org/).
+You can use it to record your screen or webcam, convert videos into different formats, make simple edits etc.